Saturday, September 30, 2017

 Show and Shine – Suggested minimum donation $20.
 Entries in the Show and Shine are eligible for judging in the People’s Choice category.
 There will be awards for 1st, 2nd and 3rd most popular.

-Modified Concours – Suggested minimum donation $30.
-Entries will be judged on set criteria in the Modified Concours category.
-Trophies will be awarded to the 1st, 2nd and 3rd highest scores.
+Concours d’Elegance – Suggested minimum donation $30.
+Entries will be judged on set criteria in t Concours category.
+Awards will be awarded four categories.
 Vehicles entered in this category will also participate in the People’s Choice Award.

 What is the Makana Cup?